IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week1.md

 ## Individual contribution of each participant

-Palkina Sofia – organized 3 discussion meetings and wrote this report.
+**Palkina Sofia** – organized 3 discussion meetings and wrote this report.

-Polina Kostikova – set up Docker and created the basic Git structure.
+**Polina Kostikova** – set up Docker and created the basic Git structure.

-Lev Permiakov – wrote code for generating data for the neural network.
+**Lev Permiakov** – wrote code for generating data for the neural network.

-Arina Petuhova – designed the database and implemented its initial version.
+**Arina Petuhova** – designed the database and implemented its initial version.

-Amir Bairamov – completed the basic Figma version of the project (excluding the game board) and started expanding it.
+**Amir Bairamov** – completed the basic Figma version of the project (excluding the game board) and started expanding it.

-All team members researched and explored the best tools for the project and discussed the project logic together in meetings.
+**All team members** - researched and explored the best tools for the project and discussed the project logic together in meetings.

 ## Confirmation of the code's operability